top of page

 photographic filters

-Based on many years of experience, three types of photographic filters are highly recommended and an indispensable part of my everyday life.
+Based on my many years of experience, there are three types of photographic filters that I highly recommend—they are permanent fixtures in my daily workflow.

-I confess :-) a UV filter is located on each of my lenses that have a filter thread to protect the front lens.
-One or the other time this type of filter has already saved the front lens from certain death.
+I have to confess :-), a UV filter sits on every single one of my lenses that has a filter thread, purely for front element protection.
+On more than one occasion, this type of filter has saved a lens from certain death.

 UV-Polarisationsfilter-Neutraler Graufilter